Pifco: Acquisitions and diversification

-Pifco acquired air treatment and aromatheraphy company Mountain Breeze in 1996.
-Additionally, while numerous attempts to merge with rival kitchen appliance maker Kenwood failed, Pifco was successful in purchasing Haden, another producer of small kitchen appliances, during 2000.
+A failed attempt to purchase electrical hair styling and beauty brand BaByliss in 1995 was followed by a successful acquisition of air treatment and aromatheraphy company Mountain Breeze in 1996.
+Additionally, while numerous attempts to merge with rival kitchen appliance maker Kenwood failed, Pifco was successful during 2000 in purchasing Haden, another producer of small kitchen appliances.

 Company takeover

-In 2001 Salton Group, a company based in Lake Forest, Illinois purchased Pifco and the registered company Pifco Ltd was renamed as Salton Europe Ltd. Salton already had established links with Pifco, following the sale of Salton's international division to Pifco in 1985.
+In 2001 Salton Group, a US company, purchased Pifco and the registered company Pifco Ltd was renamed as Salton Europe Ltd. Salton already had established links with Pifco, following the sale of Salton's international division to Pifco in 1985.

-The Pifco name continued to be used for some products such as torches, Christmas lighting, fans and travel appliances - but increasingly products were marketed either under the acquired Russell Hobbs and Carmen brands or under brands owned by Salton such as George Foreman.
+The Pifco name continued to be used for some products such as torches, Christmas lighting, fans and travel appliances, but increasingly products were marketed either under the acquired Russell Hobbs and Carmen brands, or under brands owned by Salton such as George Foreman.
 By 2007, Salton Europe was focusing primarily on its Russell Hobbs brand with the Pifco brand licensed for use by other companies soon afterwards.

 Salton renamed itself as Russell Hobbs, Inc in 2009, shortly before being acquired by Spectrum Brands in 2010.
 In the UK, Salton Europe Ltd followed suit by becoming Russell Hobbs Ltd, before later transferring business to Spectrum Brands (UK) Ltd and ceasing to actively trade itself.

-The corporate entity that originated as Pifco Ltd technically remains in existence, but annual accounts filed in 2022 confirm that the company has been dormant since 2014.
+The corporate entity that originated as Pifco Ltd technically remains in existence, but annual accounts filed in 2023 confirm that the company has been dormant since 2014.

 Brand licensing, sale and reincarnation

 Starting in 2007, Salton's focus on other brands led to the Pifco marque being licensed for use by other companies.
 Initially, a range of heating and cooling appliances, light bulbs, electrical accessories and LED Christmas lighting was produced by KB Group of Manchester.
 By 2016, the licence holder was RK Wholesale of Stoke-on-Trent, who sold a range of heating, cooling, floorcare and small kitchen appliances under the Pifco name, as well as a range of electrical accessories including plugs, sockets, adapters and extension leads.

 Housewares company Sabichi purchased the Pifco brand outright in 2020, having previously also purchased and relaunched the sister Haden brand from Spectrum.
-A range of Pifco-branded electrical goods is now produced by Sabichi, including:
+A range of Pifco-branded goods is now produced by Sabichi, including: